seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 These tidings nip me, and I hang the head
 As flowers with frost or grass beat down with storms:
 Ay, now begin our sorrows to approach:
-‘Tis he the common people love so much;
+'Tis he the common people love so much;
 Myself hath often over-heard them say,
 When I have walked like a private man,
-That Lucius’ banishment was wrongfully,
+That Lucius' banishment was wrongfully,
-And they have wish’d that Lucius were their emperor.
+And they have wish'd that Lucius were their emperor.

 **TAMORA**
 Why should you fear? is not your city strong?